 Kerala-style chicken curry is also called ‘nadan kozhi’.
 ‘Nadan’ (pronounced ‘nah-done’) means ‘from the land (or homeland)’ and ‘kozhi’ (pronounced ‘koh-rhee’) means ‘chicken.’

 This recipe I grew up with is one of my favorite recipes.
-It is my mom’s recipe for authentic Kerala style chicken curry.
+It is my mom’s recipe for authentic Kerala style chicken curry with potatoes.
 Pretty much anyone who tries it asks her for the recipe.

 Every household has its own version of chicken curry.
 Mom’s original recipe is made with bone-in chicken, which tastes amazing, but you can use boneless chicken too.